nomemory/andreinc-site/_posts/2021-01-24-eigenvalues-and-eigenvectors-explained.md

 * `b` is an m-dimensional vector, $$b \in R^m$$

-If we look closer we can see that if we change `x`, `b` will probably be changed.
+Looking closer, we can see that if we change `x`, `b` will probably be changed.
 So `A` acts exactly like a function.

 Forcing the mathematical notation a little, we can say $$A(x) = b \text{,where } A : R^n \rightarrow R^m$$.